Medically reviewed by Kristin Hall, FNP

 Tricyclic antidepressants typically aren’t prescribed as first-line treatments for anxiety.
-However, some tricyclic antidepressants have been studied for use as anti-anxiety medications and may be prescribed off-label to treat certain anxiety disorders.
+However, research has found that some TCAs are effective as anxiety medications.
+Some TCAs may be prescribed on or off-label to treat certain types of anxiety.

-In a 1984 study, people prescribed low to modest doses of several tricyclic antidepressants had a mean monthly weight gain of 1.3 to 2.9 lbs and an average weight gain of three to 16 lbs over the course of treatment.
+In a 1984 study, people prescribed low to modest doses of several tricyclic antidepressants had a mean monthly weight gain of 1.3 to 2.9 lbs and an average weight gain of three to 16 lbs over the treatment period.

 A study published in 2011 found that patients prescribed nortriptyline, a tricyclic antidepressant, gained an average of 2.64 lbs over 12 weeks -- more than those who were prescribed the SSRI escitalopram.

 Yes, you can overdose on tricyclic antidepressants.
-In fact, tricyclic antidepressant overdoses are some of the most common causes of drug poisoning seen in emergency departments.
+In fact, overdoses involving TCAs are some of the most common causes of drug poisoning seen in emergency departments.

-Overdosing on tricyclic antidepressants can potentially be fatal.
-In small children, even one or two tablets of certain antidepressants can be dangerous.
-If you, your child or someone close to you has accidentally or intentionally taken an overdose of antidepressants, call 911 immediately.
+Overdosing on tricyclic antidepressants can be fatal.
+If you, your child or a person close to you has either accidentally or intentionally taken an overdose of a TCA or any other antidepressant, call 911 immediately.

 If you’re prescribed a tricyclic antidepressant and want to stop taking it, it’s important to talk to your healthcare provider before doing so.

-If you abruptly stop taking a tricyclic antidepressant, you may experience withdrawal symptoms — an issue referred to as antidepressant withdrawal.
-Symptoms of antidepressant withdrawal can include the following:
+If you abruptly stop taking a tricyclic antidepressant, you may experience withdrawal symptoms that can have a significant negative impact on your health and quality of life.

 Stopping antidepressants too early may also cause your depression to develop again, affecting your recovery and setting back your progress.